Yuma War: Siege of Fort Yuma

 During the construction of the camp, there was no fighting between the Quechan and the American army due to the peace Heintzelman had settled, but peace did not last long.

 In October 1851, a letter arrived at San Diego from Lieutenant Sweeny which asked that Heintzelman immediately send aid to the fort.
 Provisions were low, scurvy had broken out and dozens of Quechan warriors had surrounded the post.
-Sweeny expected an attack but Hentzelman's only response was a letter of his own stating that there was no reason to believe the Yuma were hostile.
+Sweeny expected an attack but Heintzelman's only response was a letter of his own stating that there was no reason to believe the Yuma were hostile.
 But when news arrived that four of Sweeny's command had been killed by around 800 Quechan, Cocopah, & Mohave, Heintzelman sent sixteen men under Captain Delozier Davidson with a train of mules and wagons.
 The squad arrived at the fort on December 6 but abandoned it soon after for a new camp six miles to the south near Pilot Knob.